2013 Request for Proposals

 - Applicant’s current CV (NIH biosketch style preferred)

-- Detailed budget (awards may not be used for salary or personnel, only research costs)
+- Detailed budget (awards may not be used for salary or personnel, only research costs – see FAQ for details)

-Proposals are accepted between September 1 and September 28, 2012 and awardees are selected and announced on December 17, 2012.
-For more details email VarelaAwards@mindandlife.org with specific questions.
+Proposals are accepted between August 30 and September 27, 2013 and awardees are selected and announced in December 2013.
+For more details, please email VarelaAwards@mindandlife.org with specific questions.